McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

 # Anatomy of Singularity's recipy

+why?
+If done right, containers are the road to ultimate reproducibility.
+Container is like a light, it has properties of both file and software.

 ## What is a recipy aka definition file?
 It is written in bash.
 ## Recipy skeleton